friendlyantz/open-telemetry-sandbox/README.md

 {:toc}

 # Action Plan
-This is my sandbox to test and learn [OpenTelemetry(OT)](<https://opentelemetry.io>) within Ruby ecosystem.
+This is my sandbox to test and learn [OpenTelemetry(OTM)](<https://opentelemetry.io>) within Ruby ecosystem.
 - [x] I start with elementary Rack app and add OpenTelemetry instrumentation to it.
 - [x] Then spicy it up with Zipkin as a tracing backend(Java☕️)
 - [x] May be spicy it up with [Jeeger](https://github.com/jaegertracing/jaeger) as an alternative tracing backend(it is in GO, and fresher)
-- [ ] Next, I will dive into misc OT concepts such as Span, SpanContext, etc.
+- [ ] Next, I will dive into misc OTM concepts such as Span, SpanContext, etc.
-- [ ] Then, may be, I will try to add OT instrumentation to a Sinatra app.
+- [ ] Then, may be, I will try to add OTM instrumentation to a Sinatra app.
-- [ ] Then, I will try to add OT instrumentation to a Rails app.
+- [ ] Then, I will try to add OTM instrumentation to a Rails app.

 Useful bedtime RTFM [MELT 101](https://newrelic.com/platform/telemetry-data-101)

-# Steps
+# Basic steps to get us going just in the server console

-## Add OpenTelemetry instrumentation to the app (Rack+RackUp as an example here) - will output OT to the console
+## Add OpenTelemetry instrumentation to the app (Rack+RackUp as an example here) - will output OTM to the console

 ```ruby
 require 'opentelemetry/sdk'